Azure/karpenter-provider-azure/website/content/en/docs/contributing/_index.md

 linkTitle: "Contributing"
 weight: 40
 description: >
-  Learn about how to contribute to Karpenter
+  Learn about how to contribute to the Azure Provider for Karpenter
 ---

 Please see [the development guide](development-guide) to contribute code to this repository.